mecid/mecid.github.io/_posts/2021-06-02-frames-in-swiftui.md

 ![flexible-frame](/public/flexible-frame3.png)

 #### Ideal size
-Ideal width and heigh parameters allow us to provide an intrinsic.
+Ideal width and heigh parameters allow us to provide an intrinsic size.
 Intrinsic size is usually the size of the content.
 In the case of the *Text* view, it is the size of the string presented in the view.
 In the case of a shape like a *Rectangle* or *Circle*, the ideal size is undefined, and the view tries to fill the available space.
 The frame modifier allows you to provide the ideal size for the views that don't have content.
 SwiftUI uses ideal size only in conjunction with the *fixedSize* modifier.

 > To learn more about the fixedSize modifier, take a look at my ["The magic of fixed size modifier in SwiftUI"](/2020/04/29/the-magic-of-fixed-size-modifier-in-swiftui/) post.